Mileage Deduction Calculator 2023

 Instead of tracking mileage on paper, you can use a mobile app like Easy Expense!
 Easy Expense lets you track your car expenses and mileage deduction, so you can claim the maximum deduction.
-Everything is also saved on the cloud, so you never have to worry about losing physical documents!

 The actual car expenses deduction uses the cost of operating the car rather than a mileage rate.
 As it can get complex, we recommend consulting a tax professional.